-Personally, I fit into both categories – I have dark, coarse, curly hair AND shaving + waxing is my go-to hair removing method (especially during spring and summer)
+Personally, I fit into both categories – I have dark, coarse, curly hair AND shaving and waxing is my go-to hair removing method (especially during spring and summer)

 Generally, ingrown hair and razor burns occur when there is:

 DO NOT believe that you should pull your skin and hold it taut.
 NO!
-For example, if you’re shaving the inner thigh you pull the skin taut to get a closer shave.
-Yes, at first the area is really smooth.
+For example, if you’re shaving the inner thigh you pull the skin taut to get a closer shave, at first the area is really smooth.

 But when you let go of your skin it goes over the shaved area and the hairs are now under the skin, which means they will grow under your skin.
 Which means you will get ingrown hairs.

-Also, shave during a hot shower, so you pores have a chance to open, making it easier to shave) AND don’t skimp out on a good shaving cream (so the razor can glide over smoothly).
+Also, shave during a hot shower (so your pores have a chance to open, making it easier to shave) AND don’t skimp out on a good shaving cream (so the razor can glide over smoothly).

 Ok, so you’ve had it with ingrown hairs.
 You shaved yesterday and today you’re already seeing red bumps on your skin.
 Let’s not let that happen the next time you shave…

-- Some sort of container or bowl (I use and old container from my hair mask.
+- Some sort of container or bowl (I use an old container from my hair mask.
 Don’t forget to rinse it out well, though!)